DONGRYEOLLEE1/Paper/ComputerVision/README.md

 ## Object Detection
 ### Curriculum

-Following this Object Detection history, I will upload all of detailed paper review at red-font model(algorithm) in [here](https://dongryeollee1.github.io/)
+Following this Object Detection history, I will upload all of detailed paper review for red-font model(algorithm) in [here](https://dongryeollee1.github.io/)

 <br>